-These collars are very effective at controlling excessive and nuisance barking.
-They emit either a scented or unscented citronella mist when they detect continuous barking from your dog.
+These collars are very effective at distracting excessive barking.
+They emit a citronella mist when they detect continuous barking from your dog.

-This type of collar is the most effective at controlling your dogs barking.
-They deter your dog from barking by emitting a low level and safe static shock when it senses excessive barking.
+This type of collar is the most effective for training your dog.
+It works by emitting a low level and safe static shock when it senses excessive barking.

 Many owners are intimidated by the Static Shock option; however, remember that the shock isn't painful.
 It's no different from the 'zap' you get from rubbing your feet across a carpet and touching something else.
 It's unpleasant for a split moment but not enough to hurt you.